Brennen-Hill/Brennen-Hill.github.io/_projects/Robotics-Platform.md

 ## Objective

 To design and implement a high-fidelity 3D simulation and analysis platform for the company's mobile robotics platform.
-The primary goals were to create a robust testbed for R&D of new autonomous features (including https://BrennenHill.com/Embodied-AI) and to provide a company-wide tool for performance analysis, mission review, and debugging of systems.
+The primary goals were to create a robust testbed for R&D of new autonomous features,[https://BrennenHill.com/Embodied-AI](including state estimation for embodied AI), and to provide a company-wide tool for performance analysis, mission review, and debugging of systems.

 ## Challenges